Louisiana Woman's 5-foot Afro Is World's Largest, Guinness Says, Giving Her Title For 3rd Time?

 Read Also : Where can I travel without a passport?
 Try these 6 destinations.

-Answered one year ago ragini singhragini singh
+Answered 2 years ago ragini singhragini singh